-The District's wealth per student for the 2017-18 school year is more than the equalized wealth value.
-Accordingly, the District is required to exercise one of the permitted wealth equalization options.
-As a district with wealth per student in excess of the equalized wealth value, the District has notified the Texas Education Agency it intends to reduce its wealth per student by exercising Option 3, an agreement for the purchase of attendance credits (netting Chapter 42 funding) pursuant to Chapter 41, Texas Education Code, as amended.
-This arrangement has been approved by the Texas Education Agency pursuant to a letter dated August 5, 2017.
+The District's wealth per student for the 2017-2018 school year is more than the equalized wealth value.
+Accordingly, the District has been required to exercise one of the permitted wealth equalization options.
+For the 2016-2017 school year, the District entered into an agreement with the Commissioner for the purchase of attendance credits pursuant to which the District will make payments to reduce its wealth per student.